mascam97/laravel-api-quotes/README.md

 - Implemented an **Administrator domain**
 - Implemented **Roles and Permissions** for administrator domain
 - Implemented **User administration** for administrator domain
+- Implemented **Activities** in user deletion for administrator domain

 ---